 Hobbes: Do you think the townsfolk will ever find Hamster Huey's head?

-Calvin, buried in the snow: 'She noticed!
-She likes me!'
+!'
+Calvin, buried in the snow: (thinks)

-The entire exchange about Calvin being called "Boy of Destiny".
+- The entire exchange about Calvin being called "Boy of Destiny."

-When Calvin secedes from his family to go to the Yukon, he changes his mind after roughly a morning spent in the woods, leaving Hobbes behind in his rush to get back home.
+- When Calvin secedes from his family to go to the Yukon, he changes his mind after roughly a morning spent in the woods, leaving Hobbes behind in his rush to get back home.
 His parents go out there after dark to look, and his Mom actually calls out Hobbes' name.
 The sheepish look on her face coupled with his dad's reaction seals it.

 Dad: I may be crazy, but I'm not as crazy as you.

 - One where Calvin notices a door that he had never seen before in the hallway.
 He opens it, to find a gigantic Muppet-like version of his mom offering oatmeal.
 Calvin immediately panics, knowing this to be off, while "Mom" keeps trying to offer the oatmeal.
 Even funnier when you realize it's a reference to when scientists use a bird puppet to feed baby birds.

 What's going on?!
 This isn't my house and you're not my mom! (two panels later

 ) Auugh!
 I'm trapped in a lab and they're trying to make me imprint on my species before releasing me back to the wild!
 (Cue outside shot of a large scale model of Calvin's house in a cage, and two aliens in lab coats, one with the Mom Muppet) Alien with Muppet: